 1 bag Hershey kisses

 Cream butter and powdered sugar till smooth.
 Beat in egg, vanilla, and almond extract.
-Combine dry ingredients and stir in with the chocolate chips.
+Combine pudding mix, flour, baking powder, and soda.
+Stir in with the chocolate chips.
 Roll into 1″ balls, then roll in pecans.
 Place on lightly greased cookie sheets.
 Bake at 350° for 10-12 minutes.
 Immediately press a Hershey kiss in the middle of each cookie.
 Remove cookies to cooling racks.
 Cool completely.

 -Makes about 3 dozen